mohamedzakii1997/trend-assessment/README.md

 Note That : all apis are in the collection attached with examples ready to display on it .

+Use command : php artisan db:seed --> to make data for the assessment

  /Auth dir